philiphoy/solr-plugins/README.md

 ## Features
 * Due to distributed search requirements the plugin disables idf.
-* Enables query time boosting on position of term in text.
+* Enables query time boosting on position of term in text and a name search algorithm.

 ## Installation
 1. get source.